 \subsection{Manner}

 \textbf{\textit{Aggression.}} Our results reference perceptions of Blacks and Asians as being aggressive.
-Blacks had the highest number of autocompletes in this category, which often described them as dangerous (``Pretend there is a Black man chasing you,'' ``Run like a Black man is chasing you'') or criminal (``A Black woman is accused of shoplifting'').
+Blacks had the highest number of autocompletes, which often described them as dangerous (``pretend there is a black man chasing you,'' ``run like a black man is chasing you'') or criminal (``a black woman is accused of shoplifting'').
 This aligns with long-held negative stereotypes of Black violence and aggression~\citep{gilens1996race}.
-We also found one autocomplete that suggests a desire to circumvent this stereotype: ``Every Black man should have a latte.''
+We also found one autocomplete that suggests a desire to circumvent this stereotype: ``every black man should have a latte.''
 While this does not relate to aggressive traits at face value, the top resulting video shows a Black stand-up comedian poking fun at the violence stereotype by recommending Black men hold a latte to appear `safe' to law enforcement officials.
-Additionally, we found one aggression-related autocomplete for Asians: ``Asian man goes crazy.''
-The top resulting video for this shows an Asian game streamer screaming violently while playing games.
+Additionally, we found aggression-related autocompletes for Asians: ``asian man goes crazy.''
+The top resulting video for this shows an Asian male game streamer screaming violently while playing games.
 Other videos show Asian men engaging in gun violence.
-While such aggressive images are typically not associated with Asian men in the U.S., these videos depict Asian men as not always docile and potentially violent, especially in the context of online games.
+While such aggressive images are typically not associated with Asian men in the U.S., these videos depict Asian men as not always docile and potentially violent.

-\textbf{\textit{Inappropriate.}} This category contains autocompletes that describe Black people as lazy or behaving inappropriately in social settings.
+\textbf{\textit{Inappropriate Behavior.}} This category contains autocompletes that describe Black people as lazy or behaving inappropriately in social settings.
 One longstanding negative stereotype of Black people maintains that they are lazy, which is also posed as an explanation for other undesirable attributes, such as their disproportionate poverty \citep{gilens1996race}.
-The autocomplete ``Black people can't hear smoke detectors'' depicts this stereotype; it led to videos that show Black people as being too lazy to change the low battery of smoke detectors even though their alarms kept sounding.
-Figure \ref{fig:smoke} presents a series of YouTube shorts that show how creators promote this stereotype.
+The autocomplete ``black people can't hear smoke detectors'' depicts this stereotype; it led to videos that show Black people as being too lazy to change the low battery of smoke detectors even though their alarms kept sounding.
+Figure \ref{fig:smoke} presents a series of YouTube shorts that show how creators promote this stereotype via memes.